-- 9. In order to run the analysis after the geometry, member properties and loading has been defined: - Choose Linear from the Analyze menu - 10.
-If the analysis is successful, you can view the results in the Plot window represented by the red moment diagram: - 11.
-The Plot toolbar allows the numerical values to be shown (1.0 button), the reaction arrows to be shown (brown up arrow) and reaction moments to be shown (brown curved arrow): - To show the moment diagram, Choose the red Moment button - To show the shear diagram, Choose the green Shear button - To show the axial force diagram, Choose the purple Axial Force button - To show the deflection diagram, Choose the blue Deflection button - To animate the deflection diagram, Choose Animate... from the Display menu.
+- 9. In order to run the analysis after the geometry, member properties and loading has been defined: - Choose Analyze Linear from the Case menu - 10.
+If the analysis is successful, you can view the results in the Plot window represented by the red moment diagram:

+- To show the moment diagram, Choose the red Moment button - To show the shear diagram, Choose the green Shear button - To show the axial force diagram, Choose the purple Axial Force button - To show the deflection diagram, Choose the blue Deflection button - To animate the deflection diagram, Choose Animate... from the Display menu.
 You can also save the animation to a .avi file by checking the box.